 Employees participating in DMV Telephonic Hearings shall be entitled to a minimum of two and one-half hours of overtime compensation and hour-for-hour overtime compensation thereafter for actual participation in the hearing.
-The same noontime recess, as described in paragraph A.2. shall apply.
+The same noontime recess, as described in Article 4.6 Court Appearances, A.2. shall apply.